nesQuick/soa-workshop/box/challenges/final/README.md

 **DELETE /locations/:id**

-Requests made with an empty body.
+Requests shall have an empty body.
 Deletes the location specified by the ID supplied in the URL.
 It then returns status ``200`` and an empty body.

 Returns status ``404`` if the supplied ID does not exist.